I'm a marketing professional with 13+ years experience. Also, I write about stuff and help people fix problems.

 "Excessive profit" is definitely a dirty word.
 Excessive profit takes equity away from the buyer.
 No matter what, you want to avoid negative equity as much as possible.

-I'm sure many of you have heard, or will hear, from a salesman, that your new vehicle is "an investment".
-They will use that word “investment” as a way to persuade you to purchase certain upsells, like warranties, roadside assistance packages, leather seats, accessories, insurance, and all sorts of other stuff.
+I'm sure many of you have heard or will hear, from a salesman, that your new vehicle is "an investment."
+They will use the word “investment” as a way to persuade you to purchase certain up-sells, like warranties, roadside assistance packages, leather seats, accessories, insurance, and all sorts of other stuff.
 And a new vehicle can absolutely be an investment, for several reasons, but it’s a low-quality investment if you pay too much for it: if you get taken on the purchase price, gutted on your trade-in, and wheeled all the way into the driver's seat by paying MSRP for a new vehicle and accepting the KBB value for your trade.
 Read on.